Phonetics: Labial

 Articulations involving the lips can be made in three different ways: with both lips (bilabial), with one lip and the teeth, so they have the lower lip as the active articulator and the upper teeth as the passive articulator (labiodental), and with the tongue and the upper lip (linguolabial).
 Depending on the definition used, some or all of these kinds of articulations may be categorized into the class of labial articulations.
 Bilabial consonants are made with both lips.
 In producing these sounds the lower lip moves farthest to meet the upper lip, which also moves down slightly, though in some cases the force from air moving through the aperture (opening between the lips) may cause the lips to separate faster than they can come together.
 Unlike most other articulations, both articulators are made from soft tissue, and so bilabial stops are more likely to be produced with incomplete closures than articulations involving hard surfaces like the teeth or palate.
-Bilabial stops are also unusual in that an articulator in the upper section of the vocal tract actively moves downwards, as the upper lip shows some active downward movement.
+Bilabial stops are also unusual in that an articulator in the upper section of the vocal tract actively moves downward, as the upper lip shows some active downward movement.
 Linguolabial consonants are made with the blade of the tongue approaching or contacting the upper lip.
 Like in bilabial articulations, the upper lip moves slightly towards the more active articulator.
 Articulations in this group do not have their own symbols in the International Phonetic Alphabet, rather, they are formed by combining an apical symbol with a diacritic implicitly placing them in the coronal category.
 They exist in a number of languages indigenous to Vanuatu such as Tangoa.

 Labiodental consonants are made by the lower lip rising to the upper teeth.
 Labiodental consonants are most often fricatives while labiodental nasals are also typologically common.
 There is debate as to whether true labiodental plosives occur in any natural language, though a number of languages are reported to have labiodental plosives including Zulu, Tonga, and Shubi.